StellaCea/Meet/README.md

 **Scenario 1: Show a chart with the number of upcoming events in each city.**
 **Given** the user has received a list of upcoming events **When** the user clicks on the “Visualise” button **Then** a chart with the number of upcoming events in the chosen city is displayed.

-**How I'll use serverless functions:**
-I have already set up a project in the Google Console and enabled Google Calendar API.
-This will allow my serverless function to interact with the Calendar API.
-Then I will write code to create, retrieve, update events, or perform other operations on the calendar.
-The next step is authentication.
-I’ll use OAuth 2.0 to obtain an access token that will grunt my friction with the necessary permissions to interact with the Calendar API on behalf of the user.
-I’ll use HTTP requests (create, read, update, delete) to make API calls from the serverless function to the google calendar API endpoints.
-To finalize, I will deploy and test the serverless function.